FaaSKeeper: Learning from Building Serverless Services with ZooKeeper as an Example: Building Serverless Services

-\textbf{Requirement \#4: FIFO Queues.} Serverless functions require queues to support the ordering and reliability of invocations (Sec.~\ref{sec:faaskeeper_design_distributor}).
+\textbf{Requirement \#4: FIFO Queues.} Serverless functions require queues to support the ordering and reliability of invocations (Section~\ref{sec:faaskeeper_design_distributor}).
 However, queues that use discrete batches prevent efficient stream processing with serverless functions.
 Instead, functions should continuously poll for new items in the queue to keep the pipeline saturated.
+Furthermore, they can be significantly slower than regular invocations (Section~\ref{sec:evaluation_queues}).